valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.5.0/README.md

 This release includes an internal improvement to how Valtimo logs request and response data.
 When working with JSON-based integrations, log entries are now automatically formatted to be easier to read.

+* **Improved Notificaties API logging**

+When an abonnement cannot be registered or updated with the Notificaties API, additional information is provided on what went wrong.

 ## Enhancements

 * **Updated dependencies**